fanduel-oss/refract/docs/usage/observing-react.md

 }
 ```

-_(Note: those variables have a $ sign after them to signify that they are streams.
-If you're unfamiliar with streams, we recommend reading Andre Staltz's [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754))_

 ### Observing Values

 Values are the primitive props you pass into your components: numbers, strings, booleans, objects, etc.